 9.2.
 Do not use customer information that you have previously obtained, or obtained from another individual, to resell a customer or assist another to sell that customer.

 9.2.1.
-If you sold a customer when you worked for a previous competing company, you cannot sell that customer as a RADIX Sales Professional.
-Further, you cannot give customer information from a customer you previously sold with another company to any RADIX Sales Professional.
+If you sold a customer when you worked for a previous competing company, you cannot sell that customer as a RADIX Sales Contractor.
+Further, you cannot give customer information from a customer you previously sold with another company to any RADIX Sales Contractor.

 9.2.2.
 You also cannot provide / sell RADIX customer information to another person or entity.